Junos OS: Routing protocols and applications

 Junos OS supports a variety of routing protocols and applications.
 It also supports class of service (CoS), Ethernet VPN (EVPN), firewall filters and policers, flow monitoring, and Layer 2 features.
-It's a flexible routing policy language that is used for controlling route advertisements and path selection.
-Junos OS generally adheres to industry standards for routing and Multiprotocol Label Switching (MPLS).
 The Junos OS supports high availability mechanisms that are not standard to Unix, such as Graceful Restart.
 Junos supports a variety of routing protocols.
 With the introduction of the SRX and J-series (past version 9.3) platforms, it also supports "flow mode", which includes stateful firewalling, NAT, and IPsec.
-Junos generally adheres to industry standards for routing and MPLS.
+Junos OS generally adheres to industry standards for routing and MPLS.

 Secure boot

-Secure boot is a significant system security enhancement based on the Unified Extensible Firmware Interface (UEFI) standard.
+Secure boot is a system security enhancement based on the Unified Extensible Firmware Interface (UEFI) standard.
 It works by safeguarding the Basic Input/Output System (BIOS) from tampering or modification and then maintaining that protection throughout the boot process.
 The secure boot process begins with secure flash, which ensures that unauthorized changes cannot be made to the firmware.
 Authorized releases of Junos OS carry a digital signature produced by either Juniper Networks directly or one of its authorized partners.